hphelion/documentation/cli.unix.articles.debugging.md

 ---
 layout: default
-title: "Unix Command Line Interface: Verbose Debugging Output"
+title: "Unix Command Line Interface: Verbose debugging output"
 permalink: /cli/unix/articles/debugging
 product: unix-cli
 categories: cli linux
 tags: cli linux
 ---
-#UNIX CLI: Generating Verbose Debugging Output#
+#UNIX CLI: Generating verbose debugging output#

 Almost every command in the UNIX command-line interface (CLI) contains an option that allows you to display verbose debugging information.
 The debugging log includes a trace of the HTTP requests made with both requests and responses as well as a stack trace if an exception is generated.
 The verbose mode assists you in debugging problems if the standard error messages are not enough.